Harryyadav/slate/source/includes/library_problems.md

 Parameter             | Description
 ----------------------|---------------
-related_tasks         | Includes a list of tasks that relate to each problem category              | Includes the category that applies to each problem
+category              | Includes the category that applies to each problem cwe                   | Includes the list of CWEs that apply to each problem related_tasks         | Includes a list of tasks that relate to each problem